MoonWalker440/Music-Megathread/README.md

 [Musicbee](https://www.getmusicbee.com/) - A powerful and versatile music player with a wide range of features

 ### Offline Player

+[Nora](https://github.com/Sandakan/Nora) - An elegant music player built using Electron and React.
+Inspired from Oto Music for Android by Piyush Mamidwar.

 [foobar2000](https://www.foobar2000.org/) - A highly customizable music player for audiophiles